librz/learn-haskell/README.md

 :}
 ```

+### setup ghcup

-Note: the offical haskell recommend using [GHCup](https://www.haskell.org/ghcup/) as installer, but I have trouble installing it on my Mac.
-So fuck it.
+The offical haskell recommend using [GHCup](https://www.haskell.org/ghcup/) as installer.

+My experience installing ghcup is not that smooth:

+1. the doc recommend using `curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh` for downloading the install shell script and running it.
+Somehow it didn't work for me, after removing the `--tlsv1.2` part, it worked.
+2. you may need to manually append the path(usually `~/.ghcup/bin`) to the `PATH` variable in your shell profile file.

 ### try out ghci